JakubBuk/RecordingGuitar/index.md

 ### Hardware list:

-- an electric guitar/bass
+1. **Electric guitar/bass**

-- a computer (laptop or desktop) with USB connectivity
+2. **Computer** (laptop or desktop) with USB connectivity

-- audio interface with 6.3mm Jack socket for guitar recording
+3. **Audio interface** with 6.3mm Jack socket for guitar recording

-- monitor speakers.
-They don’t have to be professional studio monitors.
+4. **Monitor speakers**.
+They don’t have to be professional **studio monitors**.
 You can try using your home audio, preferably a stereo system.
-  > IMPORTANT: Audio reference setup that you choose must have a line input, which is usually labelled AUX or Line in at the back of the unit.
+   > IMPORTANT: **Audio reference setup** that you choose must have a line input, which is usually labelled **AUX** or **Line in** at the back of the unit.

    > WARNING: Certain speaker types/audio setups might not be suitable - they can give inaccurate sound reference or get damaged - always control the output signal level and start from low volume to protect your audio equipment.

-- cords and cables with proper plugs.
+5. **Cords and cables with proper plugs**.
 It depends on your audio setup, but generally:
-    • guitar cables have 6.3mm Jack plugs
+    - guitar cables have 6.3mm Jack plugs
-    • cables connecting your computer or audio interface with studio monitors/audio reference system can have a single or double 6.3mm Jack or 3.5mm mini Jack plugs on the computer end, and single or double RCA/chinch plugs on the other end - depending on the sockets available in the audio unit.
+    - cables connecting your computer or audio interface with studio monitors/audio reference system can have a single or double 6.3mm Jack or 3.5mm mini Jack plugs on the computer end, and single or double RCA/chinch plugs on the other end - depending on the sockets available in the audio unit.
-    • studio monitors use cables with 6.3mm Jack plugs
+    - studio monitors use cables with 6.3mm Jack plugs
-    • proprietary USB cables to connect your interface to computer should come with the device And remember to measure correct cable lengths to suit your needs!
+    - proprietary USB cables to connect your interface to computer should come with the device
+      > Remember to measure correct cable lengths to suit your needs!

-- any guitar stompboxes you wish to use.
+6. **Optional:** Any guitar **stompboxes** you wish to use.
 You can use them without the guitar amp, plugged straight into the audio interface.
-Remember to prepare an extra guitar cable and power source for each!
+Prepare an extra guitar cable and power source for each.

 ### Software list:

-- a VST plug-in.
+1. **VST plug-in**.
 It will allow you to model the guitar sounds in the way you want.
 Numerous free and paid software options are available on the market.
-- a DAW workstation (to record the guitar with your VST pug-ins embedded and to arrange your guitar tracks).
+2. **DAW workstation** (to record the guitar with your VST pug-ins embedded and to arrange your guitar tracks).
 You can pick from a great choice of industry standards, but be warned - they are pricey!

 #### Things to consider:

-By design, this guide gives only a general overview of the type of software solutions available.
+*By design, this guide gives only a general overview of the type of software solutions available.
 Modeling sound and recording guitar tracks on a computer is a vast and complicated topic that deserves a separate in-depth insight.
-Generally, what you should bear in mind when choosing your software platform is:
+Generally, what you should bear in mind when choosing your software platform is:*

 - ease-of-use – music recording software, especially DAWs, tend to be complicated, even intimidating at first.
 Check free demo versions to see which works for you before paying full price.